Chinese submarine 361: Fatal incident

+Investigation

+Hong Kong Wen Wei Po and U.S. The Boston Globe revealed the investigation established that No. 361 experienced a fatal accident on April 16, 2003 while returning to its base in Qingdao.
+As a diesel/electric submarine, No. 361 periodically needed to recharge its batteries.
+This recharging process involved starting the diesel generator, which requires an external air source due to the high oxygen consumption of diesel engines.
+Normally, this is achieved either by surfacing and opening the hatches or by ascending to snorkel depth and raising the air intake snorkel above the water surface.

+The crew, following operational procedures, attempted to use the snorkel.
+However, a mechanical failure prevented the air induction valve from opening properly, leaving the snorkel effectively closed.
+Nevertheless, the crew started the diesel engine.
+Consequently, the diesel generator rapidly depleted the available oxygen within the submarine in less than two minutes, leading to the suffocation and tragic loss of all personnel on board.
+Another consequence was the creation of negative pressure relative to the outside air, making it extremely difficult to open the outward-swinging hatch for escape, should anyone have remained conscious.

 Aftermath

 On May 2, 2003, Central Military Commission (CMC) chairman Jiang Zemin said in a condolence message to the families of the dead that "the officers and sailors of 361 remembered their sacred duty entrusted to them by the Party and the people.
-They died on duty, sacrificed themselves for the country, and they are great losses to the People’s Navy."
+They died on duty, sacrificed themselves for the country, and they are great losses to the People's Navy."

-CMC Vice-chairman Guo Boxiong led an enquiry into the incident, which resulted in the dismissal or demotion of five senior PLA Navy officers in June 2003: Navy Commander Shi Yunsheng (replaced by Zhang Dingfa) and Political Commissar Yang Huaiqing; North Sea Fleet Commander Ding Yiping, Political Commissar Chen Xianfeng (陈先锋), and Chief of Staff Xiao Xinnian.
+CMC Vice-chairman Guo Boxiong led an inquiry into the incident, which resulted in the dismissal or demotion of five senior PLA Navy officers in June 2003: Navy Commander Shi Yunsheng (replaced by Zhang Dingfa) and Political Commissar Yang Huaiqing; North Sea Fleet Commander Ding Yiping, Political Commissar Chen Xianfeng (陈先锋), and Chief of Staff Xiao Xinnian.
 Ding Yiping had been groomed to be the candidate for Navy Commander, but was removed from contention after the accident.
 Admiral Wu Shengli eventually succeeded Zhang Dingfa as Commander.